Phalanx Covenant

 "Phalanx Covenant" was a crossover storyline that ran through Marvel Comics' X-Men family of books in September and October 1994.
-One of its unique aspects was that the X-Men themselves only played a minor role in the story.
+The X-Men themselves only played a minor role in the story.

 Plot

-The X-Men are attacked by mutant-hating humans who have used the alien Warlock's techno-organic Phalanx virus to turn into techno-organic beings themselves.
+The X-Men are attacked by mutant-hating humans who have used a virus derived from Warlock to turn into techno-organic beings themselves.
 With these powers, the Phalanx are able to change their shape and assimilate organic matter.
 The Phalanx are also a hive mind and they are programmed to destroy all mutants.

 The Phalanx Covenant was told in three separate storylines: